 - Forum and blog for Alzheimer’s caregivers.

-- Alzheimer’s Disease Education and Referral Center (ADEAR).
+- Alzheimer's and related Dementias Education and Referral Center (ADEAR)

 - Information and services offered by the National Institute on Aging, part of the National Institutes of Health.

 - Nonprofit membership organization serving people 50 and older.
 Offerings include a Caregiving Resource Center.

 - Service of the National Council on Aging (NCOA) that helps people to understand benefits available from federal, state, and local programs.